William R. Brinkley: Research focus

 Brinkley is attempting to uncover the molecular basis of errors and defects in the nucleus and mitotic apparatus that cause aneuploidy.

 Memberships and awards

 Brinkley has served on numerous journal editorial boards including Journal of Cell Biology and Cell.
 He briefly served as president of the American Society for Cell Biology (1979–1980).
 He was the recipient of a Merit Award from the National Institutes of Health, National Cancer Institute, for his research on cell division and genomic instability in tumor cells.
-He served as President of Federation of American Societies for Experimental Biology from 1998–1999.He currently serves on the board of the Genetics Policy Institute.
+He served as President of Federation of American Societies for Experimental Biology from 1998 to 1999.He currently serves on the board of the Genetics Policy Institute.
 He was a member of the Institute of Medicine and is recognized as a Distinguished Alumnus from Sam Houston State University, Iowa State University, and The University of Texas M. D. Anderson Cancer Center.
 In 2014, he received the highest honor from the American Society for Cell Biology, the E.B.
 Wilson Medal.